In this section

 Queensland Industrial Relations Commission is an independent tribunal established to conciliate and arbitrate industrial matters in Queensland.
-The QIRC provides information about whether you are covered by state or federal legislation.
+The QIRC provides information about awards and agreements.

 Workplace Health and Safety Queensland (Queensland Government) deals with complaints about workplace harassment, safety and fatigue.
 They also give information on making a complaint internally through your workplace or externally through their complaints process.

 Department of Industry - Single Business Service gives information and referral services to independent contractors.